Your Best of Ireland Vacation experience - Ireland's five provinces in 15 days and 14 nights!

 Day 10 - Dingle

 The charming town of Dingle is on of the most popular destination and for good reason.
 Shop, explore the pubs, and maybe hear a little Irish spoken between the friendly locals.
 If you listen closely, you may even discern the accent differences between Irish spoken in Kerry verses what you will have heard back in Donegal.
-There is almost a musical quality to the Kerry dialect o no wonder the province of Munster is known for music, poetry and merriment!
+There is almost a musical quality to the Kerry dialect so no wonder the province of Munster is known for music, poetry and merriment!

-Weather permitting, you might catch a boat ride to the famous but now uninhabited Blasket islands, once one of the last outposts of rural Irish life.
+We will travel the Conor Pass, and stop in Dunquin where weather permitting, you might catch a boat ride to the famous but now uninhabited Blasket islands, once one of the last outposts of rural Irish life.

 Today is mostly yours to explore Dingle and of course, your guide will provide recommendations.